rentpath/pinball_wizard/README.md

 ## CSS

-Pinball doesn't have any CSS specific helpers, but recommends a convention similar to the Ruby version:
+PinballWizard doesn't have any CSS specific helpers, but recommends a convention similar to the Ruby version:

 ```scss
 // public/scss/features/_example.scss